-Given the need to confine costs to a reasonable level, the researchers do not identify every rightsholder for every survey record.
-They do, however, identify rightsholders for 90–95% of survey records (92% of the survey records from schools).
-This includes records on which a teacher has marked ‘source unknown’ on the cover sheet.
-At the end of processing, about 10% of the ‘total multiplied pages’ are not linked to a rightsholder.
+Given the need to keep costs reasonable, the researchers do not identify every rightsholder for every survey record.
+They do, however, identify rightsholders for nearly all survey records, including records on which a teacher has marked ‘source unknown’ on the cover sheet.

-Every year, an independent research company conducts two surveys of copying in a sample of schools for Copyright Agency.
-One survey records printing, scanning and photocopying in 252 schools over a two-year period, each for a term:
+Under the arrangements before COVID-19, agreed between Copyright Agency and CAG, an independent research company conducted two surveys of copying in a sample of schools.
+One survey recorded printing, scanning and photocopying in 252 schools over a two-year period, each for a term:

-The other survey records ‘electronic use’ (e.g. uploading to a server, downloading, emailing) in 100 schools each year, for a four-week period.
+The other survey recorded ‘electronic use’ (e.g. uploading to a server, downloading, emailing) in 100 schools each year, for a four-week period.

-Different schools are surveyed each year.
-A surveyed school does not participate in another survey for at least eight years.
+Different schools were surveyed each year.
+A surveyed school did not participate in another survey for at least eight years.

-In 2017, surveys of printing, scanning, photocopying were conducted in the following number of schools:
+In 2018–19, surveys of printing, scanning and photocopying were conducted in the following number of schools: